jonathanolson/slither/notes/patterns.md

   - Fix up generation (we broke some things?)
   -
   - Clean up all SORTS of code.
 See if FCA approach is widely better in all ways.
   -
-  - Testing...
-    -
-    - Make sure that pattern rules in lists are "minimal" (individually remove input features and they should ALL change the output features)
-    - WAIT WAIT .... is that just how we check redundancy?
-  -
-  -
   - TPatternBoard cleanup:
     -